 Get Help If You Struggle

-If low self-esteem is getting you down, it may help to talk to a mental health professional to address whatever may be causing these negative feelings about yourself.
+If low self-esteem is getting you down, it may help to talk to a to address whatever may be causing these negative feelings about yourself.